Summer is drawing to a close, which means that school is on everyone’s mind. I admit I’m not ready for the warmth of summer to end.

-You Are An Artist Annual Membership: Chalk pastels are great for a quick art session particularly on grumpy days, cranky days and rainy days when the kiddos need an outlet.
-There are loads of tutorials and videos included in this membership.
+You Are An Artist Annual Membership: Chalk pastels are great for a quick art session particularly on grumpy days, cranky days, and rainy days when the kiddos need an outlet.
+There are over 700 lessons included in this membership.
 Plus the kids adore “Nana!”
-With the Club House Membership you will get Immediate access to A Simple Start in Chalk Pastels year-long video art course with 45 lessons plus these video art courses:
+With the Club House Membership you will get immediate access to A Simple Start in Chalk Pastels year-long video art course with 45 lessons plus these video art courses:

 - Get Started in Chalk Pastel Art Video Art Lessons